Religion in Ethiopia: Abrahamic religions

 Ethiopia has close historical ties to all three of the world's major Abrahamic religions.
 Christians form the majority of the population.
-Islam is the second most followed religion, with 33.9% of the population being adherents.
+Islam is the second most followed religion, with 31.3% of the population being adherents.
 2.6% of the population (mainly in the far south and southwest) follow traditional religions; other religions (the Baháʼí Faith, Judaism, etc.) make up the remaining 0.6%.
 Ethiopia is the site of the first hijra in Islamic history and the oldest Muslim settlement in Africa at Negash.
 Until the 1980s, a substantial population of Ethiopian Jews resided in Ethiopia.
 The country is also the spiritual homeland of the Rastafari religious movement.

 Christianity

 Ethiopia is one of the oldest Christian states in the world.
 The Ethiopian Orthodox Church is an Oriental Orthodox Church, which is the largest Christian denomination in Ethiopia.
 It was part of the Coptic Orthodox Church until 1959, and is the only pre-colonial Orthodox church in Sub-Saharan Africa.
 The apostle St. Matthew is said to have died in Ethiopia.
+Christianity in Ethiopia dates back to the Aksumite Kingdom during King Ezana's rein.

+In 2016, the government stated that 67% of the country is Christian (44% of the population belonging to the Ethiopian Orthodox Church).

-According to the government's 1994 census (which the CIA World Factbook follows), 61.6% of the Ethiopian population was Christian: 50.6% of the total were Ethiopian Orthodox, 10.1% were various Protestant denominations (such as P'ent'ay and the Lutheran Ethiopian Evangelical Church Mekane Yesus), and Roman Catholics constituted 0.9% of the population).
-The U.S. State Department estimates that just over 50% of the country is Christian (40 to 45% of the population belongs to the Ethiopian Orthodox Church, about 10% are members of Christian evangelical and Pentecostal groups).
+According to the government's 1994 census (which the CIA World Factbook follows), 61.6% of the Ethiopian population was Christian: 50.6% of the total were Ethiopian Orthodox, 10.1% were various Protestant denominations (such as and the Lutheran Ethiopian Evangelical Church Mekane Yesus), and Roman Catholics constituted 0.9% of the population).

 Orthodox Ethiopian Christians are predominant in the Tigray (95.6%) and Amhara (82.5%), while the majority of Protestants live in the Southern Nations, Nationalities and Peoples Region or SNNPR (55.5% of the inhabitants) and the Oromia Region (4.8 million or 17.7%).
 According to the government's most recent census from 2007, Christians constitute 62.8% of the total population, with the largest group being Ethiopian Orthodox Christians at 43.5%, followed by Protestants 18.6% and Catholics at 0.7%.
 A 2015 study estimates some 400,000 Christian believers from a Muslim background in the country, most of them belonging to some form of Protestantism.